Early expansions of hominins out of Africa: Physiological traits

 While Homo habilis was certainly bipedal, its long arms are indicative of an arboreal adaptation.
 Homo erectus had longer legs and shorter arms, revealing a transition to obligate terrestriality, though it remains unclear how this change in relative leg length might have been an advantage.
 Sheer body size, on the other hand, seems to have allowed for better walking energy efficiency and endurance.
 A larger Homo erectus would also dehydrate more slowly and could thus cover greater distances before facing thermoregulatory limitations.
 The ability for prolonged walking at a normal pace would have been a decisive factor for effective colonisation of Eurasia.

+Effects

+The appearance of early hominins in Eurasia coincided with a reduction in the diversity of the continent's carnivore guild.
+It has been postulated that this was related to the Oldowan-Acheulean transition, as the development of Acheulean technology signifies a change in human ecology from a passive, scavenging role to that of more active predation.